iwantmyname/blog/_posts/2014-05-06-alias-type-dns-records-for-cname-functionality-on-naked-domains.md

 1. CNAME records must not be used on naked domains, meaning they will ask you to use a sub-domain, e.g. 'www' for your site or app.
 2. They are unable to provide you with A records for setting up naked domains due to scalability issues.
 If there is an attack on their infrastructure, it would take down all sites using the same A record(s).

-This scenario leaves you with two different options for setting up custom domains which we will explore.
+This scenario leaves you with two different options for setting up custom domains, both of which we will explore.

 <!-- /excerpt -->